-Leather: Your Compliant Footwear is made with three primary layers: a leather outer layer, a moisture barrier and an inner lining.
-The moisture barrier and inner lining are secured inside the boot and are not designed to come out of the boot while doffing.
+Your Compliant Firefighter Footwear is made with three primary layers: a leather outer layer, a moisture barrier, and an inner lining.
+The inner lining and moisture barrier are secure inside the boot, and are designed not to come out of the boot while doffing.

-5.3 OUTER LAYER
+5.3 LEATHER OUTER SHELL LAYER

-Leather: The outer layer consists of a hydrophobic, breathable leather that provides initial limited protection against heat, flame, abrasions and punctures.
+The outer layer consists of a hydrophobic, breathable leather that provides initial limited protection against, heat, flame, abrasions, and punctures.